VolodyaHovhannisyan/node-react-ts-jwt/README.md

 # node-react-ts-jwt

-This is Full stack React/Node.js projects which implements jwt authentication strategy.
+This is a Full stack React/Node.js project which implements jwt authentication strategy.